tornin29/strapi-nextjs-interview-project/README.md

 1. Set up two collection types:
     - Blogs
+        * Required fields: Title, Slug, Publish Date, Body, Image, Read Time
     - Videos
+        * Required fields: Title, Slug, Publish Date, Video, Video Description, Duration
-2. Implement custom logic in the backend code (details in the "Custom Logic" section below)
+2. Implement custom logic in the backend code for the read time & duration fields (Hint: Strapi documentation)
+   -   For blog posts: Calculate and store the estimated reading time based on the content length
+   -   For videos: Add a field to store video duration based on the video.

-### Frontend (Next.js)
+### Frontend (Next.js) (styling is not required, but feel free to add basic styling if you wish)

 1. Fetch data from the Strapi API
-2. Display the fetched data on the frontend (styling is not required, but feel free to add basic styling if you wish)

-### Custom Logic

-Implement a custom field or API endpoint in Strapi that does the following:

--   For blog posts: Calculate and store the estimated reading time based on the content length
--   For videos: Add a field to store video duration and implement a filter to get videos within a specific duration range

-## Bonus Points
+2. Display a list of both collections on a single page.
+3. The user should be able to click blogs and the list of blogs populate.
+The user should be able to click videos and the list of videos populates.
+4. The list should include the title, publish date, and read time for blogs, or duration for videos.
+5. When either a blog or video is clicked it should redirect the user to the detail page.
+A blog will provide the title, body, etc & a video will provide the video, description, etc.

+## Bonus Points (Feel free to complete some or all of these bonuses.
+Have other ideas not on this list then do those as well.
+Think outside the box and stand out from other candidates!)

 -   Implement basic search functionality on the frontend
 -   Add pagination for the content lists
+-   Add filtering
 -   Implement a simple caching mechanism for API requests
+-   Utilize GraphQL
+-   Setup SEO

 ## Submission Guidelines

-1. Fork this repository
+1. Fork/clone this repository
 2. Complete the project requirements
 3. Push your changes to your forked repository
 4. Submit a pull request to this repository with your changes